tlongers/doccydoc/sphinx/source/data_integrity.rst

 Unknown vs. Unnamed Units
 -------------------------

-The Security Force Monitor regularly encounters ambiguity in sourcing which it has sought to highlight and resolve through the creation of units with "Unknown" or "Unnamed" in the ``unit:name`` field.
+The Security Force Monitor regularly encounters ambiguity in sourcing which it has sought to highlight and resolve through the creation of units with "Unknown" or "Unnamed" in the ``Unit: Name`` field.
 The methodology behind these decisions is laid out below:

 1. For "Unknown" units the Monitor will have sources for the overall hierarchical structure of a branch of the security forces, laying out how units should relate to one another up the chain of command.
 However, the Monitor often will have data on a unit which indicates where it should be in the chain of command, but does not have sourcing for a direct parent.
-In this case the Monitor creates a unit with "Unknown" in the ``unit:name`` and "Placeholder" for the ``unit:classification`` field.
+In this case the Monitor creates a unit with "Unknown" in the ``Unit: Name`` and "Placeholder" for the ``Unit: Classification`` field.

     Example: Multiple sources, including the laws of Nigeria, lay out that the chain of command for the Police goes from each state (and the Federal Capital Territory) having a single Police Command, under which are Police Area Commands and under Police Area Command are Police Divisions.
 For the Abayi Police Division the Monitor has sources placing it in Aba, Abia state, making it ultimately under the control of the Abia State Police Command, per the law.
 However, the Monitor does not have sources indicating which Police Area Command controls Abayi Police Division, thus the Monitor has created a unit called ``Unknown Police Area Command in Abia State`` which is the parent unit of ``Abayi Police Division``.
 In turn ``Abia State Police Command`` is the parent of ``Unknown Police Area Command in Abia State``, which connects ``Abayi Police Division`` to the wider police command structure.